 Philadelphia — There are new genetic clues on risk factors and biological causes of a rare neurodegenerative disease called progressive supranuclear palsy (PSP), according to a new study from an international genetics team led by researchers from the Perelman School of Medicine at the University of Pennsylvania.
 In the largest genetics study of the disease, three new genes associated with risk for PSP were identified and two additional genetic variants affecting risk for PSP were confirmed.

 Perelman School of Medicine

-Andrew Maidment of the School of Medicine comments on classic symptoms of radiation syndrome.
+Abraham Shaked of the Perelman School of Medicine comments on the Barker Transplant House.

 Karin Rhodes of the Perelman School of Medicine leads a study about publicly insured children and their access to medical assistance.